 Most people are passionate about a lot of things.
 Start listing the things that you’re passionate about and try to identify which one will be the most profitable.

-If the things that your passionate about may not be that profitable, perhaps you might look at other things that are related to your passion.
+If the things that you are passionate about may not be that profitable, perhaps you might look at other things that are related to your passion.

 The internet and the technology nowadays, enable almost anyone to sell almost anything online.